DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "Mu?"

-"I thought that during our negotiations with humans you would quickly join my side, yet you stood by his side all this time."
+"I thought that during our talks with humans you would quickly join my side, yet you stood by his side all this time."

 "That's right!
 It makes me curious too!"

 Seeing the opportunity, Rinne voiced her agreement.

 "That elf here is sly fox, standing besides Kai is for me only.
 Could it be...
-After Jeannya you're the next to aim for Kai!"
+First Jeannya, now you're the next to aim for Kai!"

 "It is misunderstanding!?"